Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 Find Python Path

-Then, I created a python reverse shell, and hosted an HTTP server locally.
+I then created a Python reverse shell and hosted an HTTP server locally.

 Create a Python Reverse Shell